 - To effectively interact with employees, handle conflicts, and sustain trust

 |Session 7||Electives in Factory Maintenance and Building Maintenance

-Session 7 permits the participants to evaluate application of the processes and techniques learned in the proceeding session for their specific need.
+Session 7 permits the participants to evaluate the application of the processes and techniques learned in the proceeding session for their specific needs.
 Each participant can choose to attend a final 2-day workshop that is tailored to either manufacturing/process plants or facilities.